 The feature shall be explained with a sample use case as depicted in below diagram

-myTasksApp needs to collect the tasks created with ToDoEntryV2 API in SuccessFactors, by making use of an integration flow designed and deployed with SAP Cloud Platform Integration.
+myTasksApp needs to collect the tasks created with ToDoEntryV2 API in SuccessFactors, by making use of an integration flow designed and deployed with SAP Cloud Integration.
 Specifically, the need is, the tasks – of the user who logged-in to myTasksApp – should be fetched by integration flow.
 That means, the logged-on user’s context (principal) must be propagated from myTasksApp to Integration Flow and then to SuccessFactors.
-This has been achieved via OAuth2 SAML Bearer assertion in SAP Cloud Platform SuccessFactors connector/adapter.
+This has been achieved via OAuth2 SAML Bearer assertion in SAP Cloud Integration SuccessFactors connector/adapter.

 1.1 Create a user in custom IdP.